Florida business license: Requirements, costs, and steps

 Can I run a home-based business in Florida?

-Yes, you can!
-Depending on what you’re selling, you may need zoning permits or special approvals.
-And check your local zoning laws to make sure your business follows any restrictions on signage, noise, and customer traffic, too.
+Yes, you can.
+Depending on what you sell, you may need zoning permits or special approvals.
+Check your local zoning laws to make sure your business follows any restrictions on signage, noise, and customer traffic.

 What happens if I operate without a business license in Florida?